deton57/oke-labs/oke-rancher/cluster.md

-## Welcome to part 2 - Installing the OKE cluster using Rancher ##
+## Welcome to part 2 - Installing OKE Cluster through Rancher ##

-In this part of the lab,
+In this part of our lab,
-we are going to create the OKE cluster using the Rancher we created.
+we are going to create the OKE cluster through the Rancher we created.

-The cluster will be created on nodes. each node represents a virtual machine.
+The cluster will be created on nodes, each of which represents a virtual machine.
-If you're account is subscribed to a region with 3 AD's, this means you will have 3 virtual machines created.
+If your account is subscribed to a region with 3 AD's, you will have 3 virtual machines created.

-If you have completed the previous part successfully, you should be able to open the Rancher from your web browser. entering:
+If you completed the previous part successfully, you should be able to open the Rancher from your web browser, entering:

 https://{{public-ip}}:433

-The public IP should be saved in a notepad.
+The public IP should be saved in a Notepad.
-**If you don't remember, follow these steps**
+**If you do not remember, follow these steps**
 1. Login to OCI Console
 2. Go to Compute > Instances
 3. Select the dev machine and copy the public address.